justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Python.md

 ## Convert a float number to string using str()
 print("20 days are " + str(28800) + " minutes")

-# Print a string with f string for variables
+# Print a string with format f string for variables
 print (f"20 days are {28800} minutes")

 # Print a value